shubhamchdhary/TileClipper/README.md

 ### 6) Reproducing results
 To quickly reproduce the results, the necessary groundtruths, labels, and processed files are already placed inside the `videos/` and `baselines/` folders.
 Utilize the `src/get_results.ipynb` notebook file to generate the plots.
-Note this notebook file must be run locally, not on Google Colab, as it parses the dataset to generate results.
-The `get_results.ipynb` file can be run inside VS Code IDE or Jupyter Notebook.
+Note that this notebook file must be run locally, not on Google Colab, as it parses the dataset to generate results.
+The `get_results.ipynb` file can be run inside the VS Code IDE or Jupyter Notebook.

 ## Running Experiments
 Caveat: Running the experiments below overwrites the files inside `videos/`.